quephird/saml-test/README.md

 (Specifically, I could not figure out how to get it to allow a `GET` from the user to authenticate into it, as well as not being able to successfully `PUT` the SP's metadata into it.)
 I had even lesser success with another Java implementation, [MockIDP](https://github.com/rasmusson/MockIDP).
-I also tried a couple of free online IDP's but I just had no luck with them, likewise not being able to upload SP metadata.
+I also tried a couple of free online IDP's but I just had no luck with them, among them [https://openidp.feide.no/](https://openidp.feide.no/) and [https://zxidp.org/index-idp.html](https://zxidp.org/index-idp.html), likewise not being able to upload SP metadata.

-#### TODO: Talk about choosing `saml-idp`
+I finally capitulated and searched for a minimal mock IDP which I could install locally.
+I came across `saml-idp`, a node.js implementation, and found it trivial to get configured and working.
+But then I wondered if someone had ever made a Leiningen plugin to invoke `npm`;
+I had completely forgotten that of course one exists for ClojureScript!
+And there's also a plugin for `bower`.
+So I decided to use them not for building a ClojureScript application but just for downloading and installing dependencies.
+It's a bit perverse... but it works!

 ## Getting things running